mathys-l/iptables-config/README.md

 |              | 8   | ✔️           |
 |Other         |     |❌            |

-##### Help community and test version with no test and open an [issue](https://github.com/mathys-l/iptables-config/issues) for say if work or not
+##### Help the community and open an [issue](https://github.com/mathys-l/iptables-config/issues) showing your own tests.

-3. Running code:
+3. Installation script:
 `sudo curl --tlsv1.3 https://raw.githubusercontent.com/mathys-l/iptables-config/master/iptables-config-launcher.sh | sudo bash`

 4. Special:
-For offline usage (secure the system before connecting it to the network) - hight security purpose.
+For offline usage (secure the system before connecting it to the network) - high security purpose.
-You can find and download all script individual on us [website](https://iptables-config.me#download)
+You can find and download each script on our [website](https://iptables-config.me#download)

-# Bug and Issue
+# Bugs and issues

 5. Bugs notes:
-No bug know
+No known bugs.

 6. Know issue
-### If you found error/ language misstake, please open an [issue](https://github.com/mathys-l/iptables-config/issues) or modify as you'r own file and create [pulls requests](https://github.com/mathys-l/iptables-config/pulls).
+### If you found an error or a language mistake, please open an [issue](https://github.com/mathys-l/iptables-config/issues) or fix it yourself and create a [pull request](https://github.com/mathys-l/iptables-config/pulls).
-No issue know.
+No known issues.
 # Contact

-For contact us please use
+To contact us, please use :
 * [Discord](https://discord.gg/JtBfSCAgmb)
 * [Mail](mailto:contact@iptables-config.me)